What Is a Birth Injury Lawsuit?

 - The cost of your child’s medical bills

-- How much income you have lost as a result of the injury (i.e., caring for the child)
+- Lost income/wages as a result of the child’s injury

 - Whether the injuries are permanent and will require lifelong care

-From the awarded amount, your lawyers’ fees will be deducted, including any out-of-pocket expenses and other costs associated with the claim.
+Your lawyers’ fees will also be deducted from the overall total, including any out-of-pocket expenses and other costs associated with the claim.
 The remaining balance will be given to you as a check, usually in a lump sum, from your attorney’s office.